SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Export/ExportOrientation/README.md

 #Export Orientation Sample

-This sample demonstrate how update orientation of the exporting diagram.
-Diagram provides support to switch between Portrait and Landscape orientation while exporting.
-Orientation can be changed by setting the DiagramExportSettings.Orientation Property.
+This sample demonstrates how update the orientation of the exporting diagram.
+The diagram provides support to switch between Portrait and Landscape orientation while exporting.
+The Orientation can be changed by setting the DiagramExportSettings.Orientation Property.
 The default value is Landscape.

 Demo link: